Tritonn204/tnn-miner/README.md

                             benchmark (default 15)
   --sabench                 Runs a benchmark for divsufsort on snapshot files
-                            in the 'tests' directory --quiet                   Do not print TNN banner
+                            in the 'tests' directory --quiet                   Do not print TNN banner or stratum job messages
 ```
 ### If the miner is run without any args, a CLI wizard will simply ask you to provide the required options one at a time.